byoda/byoda-python/docs/infrastructure/create_a_service.md

       - "between"
     - for booleans:
       - "is"

+The access controls can only be defined for the 'properties' defined for the 'jsonschema' in the service contract and not for the data structures defined under the '$defs' section

 ## 4: Create the secrets for a service

 Each service has the following secrets: